Simon Batterbury: Background

 Born in Greenwich and raised in Eltham, South East London, he attended Eltham College and Reading University (Human & Physical Geography, 1985, taught by Sir Peter Hall and Mike Breheny).
 He worked at Property Market Analysis in the 1980s doing applied property research, moving to Clark University in Massachusetts for an MA (1990) and PhD (1997) in geography, supervised by Doug Johnson and Billie Lee Turner II).
 He then held academic appointments at Brunel University (1993–1999, beginning at West London Institute), the London School of Economics (1999–2001), the University of Arizona (2001–2004) and the University of Melbourne (2004–2016, 2019–date).
-From 2017 to 2019 he was the inaugural Professor and Chair of Political Ecology in the Lancaster Environment Centre, Lancaster University, and remains affiliated.
+From 2017 to 2019 he was the inaugural Professor and Chair of Political Ecology in the Lancaster Environment Centre, Lancaster University.

-At the University of Melbourne, he directed the Office for Environmental Programs and the unique interdisciplinary Master of Environment degree with 370 students, and from 2023, the Melbourne Climate Futures Academy for PhD students and early career researchers.
+At the University of Melbourne, he directed the Office for Environmental Programs and the interdisciplinary Master of Environment degree with 370 students, and from 2023, the Melbourne Climate Futures Academy for PhD students and early career researchers.